 Sure, it is always better to give the customer what they want but, what do you do when you can’t?

 We Want to be Understood

-The main reason this approach can be so effective is because most people suck at listening.
-When an angry customer actually has the rare experience of feeling understood, its hard for them to maintain the same level of anger.
-They may not be happy, they may still be disappointed, but that’s a lot better than where we started.
+The main reason this approach can be so effective is that most people suck at listening and everyone is trying to blame someone else.
+When an angry customer actually has the rare experience of feeling understood, it’s hard for them to maintain the same level of anger.
+They may not be happy, they are still be disappointed, but that’s a lot better than where we started.

-Is this approach going to work 100% of the time.
-Of course not, some people don’t want to hear what you’re saying, or they just enjoy their misery too much.
+Is this approach going to work 100% of the time?
+Of course not, some people don’t want to hear what you’re saying, or they just enjoy their own misery too much.